Tankenstein/ispepitohome/README.md

 I made this while slightly inebriated.

-This runs a github action every 5 minutes that gets the latest [Pepito](https://twitter.com/PepitoTheCat) tweets and then renders a page onto github pages.
+I run `updateServer.js` on a little box in my home.
+It checks if the site is up to date with the latest [Pepito](https://twitter.com/PepitoTheCat) tweets, and if not starts a github workflow that updates the page.